MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex5_AttackSim_Phishing_attack.md

 11. Because MFA is enabled for Holly, a **More information required** window appears.
 Select **Next**.

-12. On the **Microsoft Authenticator** page, you can download this mobile app or use a different method for MFA verification.
+12. On the **Microsoft Authenticator** page that appears, you can download this mobile app or use a different method for MFA verification.
 For the purposes of this lab, we recommend you use your mobile phone so that you do not have to take time installing the Microsoft Authenticator app that you may not use again after this training class.
-Select the **I want to set up a different method** option at the bottom of the page.
+Select the **I want to set up a different method** option at the bottom of the page (**Important:** Do NOT confuse this link with the **I want to use a different authenticator app** that appears above it).

 13. On the **Choose a different method** dialog box that appears, select the drop-down arrow in the **Which method would you like to use?** field, select **Phone**, and then select **Confirm**.

 14. In the **Phone** window that appears, under **What phone number would you like to use?** field, select your country or region, and then in the field next to it, enter your phone number (in the format **nnn-nnn-nnnn**).
-Verify the **Text me a code** option is selected and then select **Next**.
+Verify the **Receive a code** option is selected and then select **Next**.

 15. Retrieve the verification code from the text message that is sent to your phone.